-At Chicago Booth, a number of students each year show an interest in pursuing careers in social impact.
 As Booth’s hub for people tackling complex social and environmental problems, the Rustandy Center for Social Sector Innovation is working to help these Booth students positively impact humanity and our planet.
-Together with Career Services, the Rustandy Center for Social Sector Innovation helps students explore social sector careers.
+Together with Career Services, the Rustandy Center for Social Sector Innovation helps students explore careers in the social sector.